fledge-iot/fledge/docs/OMF.rst

 		    }
     }

-The name type rules are simply a set of asset name and AF location pairs.
-The asset names must be complete names, there is no pattern matching within the names.
+The name type rules are simply a set of asset name and Asset Framework location pairs.
+The asset names must be complete names; there is no pattern matching within the names.

-The metadata rules are more complex, four different tests can be applied;
+The metadata rules are more complex.
+Four different tests can be applied:

   - **exists**: This test looks for the existence of the named datapoint within the asset.

   - **nonexist**: This test looks for the lack of a named datapoint within the asset.

-  - **equal**: This test looks for a named data point having a given value.
+  - **equal**: This test looks for a named datapoint having a given value.

-  - **notequal**: This test looks for a name data point having a value different from that specified.
+  - **notequal**: This test looks for a name datapoint having a value different from that specified.

 The *exist* and *nonexist* tests take a set of name/value pairs that are tested.
 The name is the datapoint name to examine and the value is